meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 At this point I got a little stuck with the privilege escalation part of the machine.
 I ran LinPeas on the host machine and didn't get anything interesting.

-I poked around at all the usual config files and found some secret_keys for the DB and confirmed the hashed password I had found earlier was there.
+I checked all the usual config files and found some secret_keys for the DB and confirmed the hashed password I had found earlier was there.

-After a while I realised that as I was root on the docker container, if I could run a binary with root privileges as Augustus and retained the privileges it would get me root on the host machine.
+After a while I realised that as I was root on the docker container, if I could run a binary with root privileges as Augustus and retain root privileges it would get me root on the host machine too.

 So I thought the easiest way to do this would be to copy the legitimate `/bin/bash` file on the host machine to `/home/augustus` directory.
 I then switched back to the root user within the docker container and set ownership of `bin/bash` as root.
 And made the file a setuid executable.